Reading

 Reading at Hillstone

-Our aim is for children to leave Hillstone as fluent readers with good comprehension skills and a love of reading, and also an awareness of their own reading preferences.
+Our aim is for children to leave Hillstone as fluent readers with good comprehension skills and a love of reading.
 We know that reading is crucial for allowing our pupils to access and enjoy a wide range of opportunities in school and in life, but of course, we also focus on the sheer joy of reading and the inherent pleasures it brings.
-In fact, these two areas are connected: we value reading and books highly and constantly expose children to quality texts, thus helping them have positive attitudes about reading.
+In fact, these two areas are connected: we value reading highly and constantly expose children to quality texts, thus helping them have positive attitudes about reading.

 Early Years